 Wide Area Augmentation System, WAAS

-Another U.S. DGPS service initiated in 1994 cooperatively by the Department of Transportation and the Federal Aviation Administration (FAA) is known as WAAS (see figure above, also Figure 7.3 from the textbook).
+Another U.S. DGPS service initiated in 1994 cooperatively by the Department of Transportation and the Federal Aviation Administration (FAA) is known as WAAS (see figure above).
 It is available to users with GPS receivers equipped to receive it.
 The signal is free.
 The official horizontal accuracy is 7.6 m, but it often delivers better.
 It utilizes both satellite-based augmentation systems, also known as SBAS, and ground-based augmentations and was initially designed to assist aerial navigation from takeoff, en route through landing.
 Reference stations at known locations are the bases on the ground.
 They send their data via processing sites to three Ground Earth Master Stations that upload differential corrections and time to three commercial geo-stationary satellites devoted to transmission of GPS differential corrections to users on the ground.
 DGPS requires that all receivers collect pseudoranges from the same constellation of satellites.
 It is vital that the errors corrected by the base station are common to the rovers.
 The rover must share its selection of satellites with the base station.